What happens after I submit my application?

 When will I be interviewed?

-We will send you an acknowledgement card to let you know that we have received your application.
-You will then be sent an invitation to an interview by email within four weeks of us receiving your application.
 This will provide you with a time and date for your interview and who your interviewer will be.
 Interviews take place at different times for everyone; this is because each application is looked at and assessed individually, so don’t panic if your friend has an interview date sent to them before you do - you haven’t been forgotten!

 Where will the interview take place?